264” X 90”

-A rumbling in the distance is nature's way to alert living creatures to their environment.
+A rumbling in the distance is nature's way of alerting living creatures to their environment.

-Rumblings is a work in progress, a monumental collection of fifty 30" X 44" watercolor monotypes that draw attention to the endangered knowledge of the 20,000 species of wild bees.
+Rumblings is a work in progress, a monumental collection of fifty 30" x 44" watercolor monotypes that represent the 20,000 species of wild bees.

 Osmia texana is as big as a housefly; they are a beautiful metallic blue looking through a macro lens.
 Their hairy abdomens are a pollen magnet.
 Over millions of years, their bodies have adapted perfectly with a variety of berry blossoms to collect pollen from blueberries, raspberries, melons, strawberries, and various vegetables.